 If it hasn’t happened already, there will come a time when you’ll wish your computer was running a different operating system.
-Whether you’re a competent software developer or simply a user desiring an application exclusive to an OS other than the one you own, there are plenty of valid reasons why you’d want to use another OS.
-However, despite what you might think, you don’t necessarily have to adhere to your supposed monetary and spatial restraints, given the number of available virtual machines.
+Whether you’re a competent software developer or an average user desiring an application exclusive to an OS other than the one you have, there are plenty of valid reasons why you’d want to use another OS.

-VirtualBox is powerful, brimming with terrific features and, best of all — free.
-It’s a lean piece of software requiring little more than a recent Intel or AMD processor, while boasting seamless integration and switching capabilities within the host desktop.
+VirtualBox is powerful, brimming with terrific features and, best of all, it’s free.
+It’s a lean piece of software requiring little more than a recent Intel or AMD processor that boasts seamless integration and switching capabilities within the host desktop.
 It’s also available on all major platforms, and features plain-text XML files for easy navigation.
 It remains coupled with special software packages designed to aid users with sharing folders and drives among guest and host operating systems.

 The software functions nearly identically regardless of the host platform, and even offers 3D virtualization, multi-screen resolutions, and laudable hardware support, among other features.
 It’s not the quickest or most industrious when compared to similar offerings, but then again, you often get what you pay for.

-VMware has been in the virtual machine game since ’98, and offers three differing pieces of virtualization software: VMware Workstation ($250), VMware Fusion ($80), and VMware Workstation Player (Free).
+VMware has been in the virtual machine game since 1998, and offers three different pieces of virtualization software: VMware Workstation Pro, VMware Fusion, and VMware Workstation Player.

-The software features a simple setup wizard for beginners, and moreover, it supports Retina displays and advanced 3D graphics.
-Parallels can also emulate the Linux and Solaris operating systems, but the tightest integration remains when coupled with Windows.
+The software features a simple setup wizard for beginners, as well as supports Retina displays and advanced 3D graphics.
+Parallels can also emulate the Linux and Solaris operating systems, but the tightest integration is when it’s coupled with the latest version of Windows.
 Unfortunately, you’ll have to look elsewhere for more advanced tools and customization, but for most Mac users, Parallels is probably the best option.

-However, your disk space will be split in half, and you’ll be unable to run Mac and Windows applications side-by-side considering the software requires disk partitioning.
+However, your disk space will be split in half, and you’ll be unable to run the best Mac applications and Windows apps side by side considering the software requires disk partitioning.
 You’ll also need to restart your computer every time you want to switch operating systems.

-It’s worth noting that, while Boot Camp itself is not a virtual machine, you can run your Boot Camp partition as a virtual machine with Parallels 11 (outlined above).
-This gives you quick access to Windows when you want it within OS X, and full performance when you’ve got enough time to restart your computer and boot up Windows directly.
+It’s worth noting that, while Boot Camp itself is not a virtual machine, you can run your Boot Camp partition as a virtual machine with Parallels 14 (outlined above).
+This gives you quick access to Windows when you want it within MacOS, and full performance when you’ve got enough time to restart your computer and boot up Windows directly.